Hominox/hominox.github.io/README.md

-# limema.github.io
+# hominox.github.io
-The information panel of Neo Limema Malefetsane
+The development panel of Neo Malefetsane